 THE WAVE: A COLLABORATIVE, PARTICIPATORY PUBLIC ART PROJECT ON WATER

-The Wave is a national, interactive, public art project celebrating water and its vital function in our lives.
+The Wave was a national, interactive, public art project celebrating water and its vital function in our lives.
 It was created jointly by Susan Hoffman Fishman and Elena Kalman.
-Since September of 2011, The Wave has been installed in 24 museums, galleries, schools, universities, community centers, festival and parks including: The Peabody Essex Museum (Salem, MA); The National Aquarium (Baltimore, MD); The Rose Kennedy Greenway (Boston, MA); The Wadsworth Atheneum (Hartford, CT); Allegra LaViola Gallery (NYC); Governor's Island (NYC); The New Britain Museum of American Art (New Britain, CT), and others.
+From September of 2011 through 2017, The Wave was installed in 24 museums, galleries, schools, universities, community centers, festival and parks including: The Peabody Essex Museum (Salem, MA); The National Aquarium (Baltimore, MD); The Rose Kennedy Greenway (Boston, MA); The Wadsworth Atheneum (Hartford, CT); Allegra LaViola Gallery (NYC); Governor's Island (NYC); The New Britain Museum of American Art (New Britain, CT), and others.

 Origins of the Project